dfelinto/blender-manual/manual/modeling/modifiers/generate/geometry_nodes.rst

 .. note::

-   The node initially does not do anything.
-However in the node editor new :doc:`Nodes </modeling/modifiers/nodes/index>` can be added to setup the functionality.
+   The modifier does not do anything until new :doc:`Nodes </modeling/modifiers/nodes/index>` are added to its node group in the node editor.